Health and Wellness Information

 6. First-aid

-Student Health Services offers some on-site testing, such as COVID-19, Mono, Strep, and Flu.
-Other testing may be available through a local laboratory.
-Student Health Services does has an on-site medication dispensary in which a medical provider can dispense medications for students that are prescribed, or a prescription can be taken to a local pharmacy.
+Student Health Services does have an on-site medication dispensary in which a medical provider can dispense medications to students that are ordered a medication at their appointment.
+Alternatively, a prescription can be provided if going to a local pharmacy.

 Student Health Services is located on the lower level of Commonwealth Hall.
 The Student Health phone number is 610-436-2509.